 The following two charts show the distribution of Commonwealth Bonds Mortgage Loans in different ways.
-Both charts are as of June 30, 2020, and loan balances are in millions of dollars.
-Certain amounts may not sum to the total due to rounding.
+Both charts are as of December 31, 2020.

 The following chart shows the distribution and the delinquency and foreclosure status of Commonwealth Bonds Mortgage Loans by calendar year of origination.